Accessibility at convocation

 A variety of procession routes

-The University has identified several different routes to address considerations such as inclement weather, diverse accessibility needs, etc. For more information on the route options, please contact the Centre for Students with Disabilities (CSD) as early as possible to confirm your needs and make arrangements to ensure your full participation in the ceremony.
+The University has identified several different routes to address considerations such as inclement weather, diverse accessibility needs, etc. If you have concerns about the main procession route, which includes stairs and elevation changes between buildings, please indicate your preference for an alternate procession route in the Application for Convocation Assistance form. us know your concerns ) as early as possible to help us ensure your full participation in the ceremony.

 Requesting accessibility services